andrewmeyerhofer/AD-Deploy/README.md

 </p>
 <p>
-I logged back into dc-1 as Jane.
+Next, I went back to dc-1 as Jane with the intent of adding users to the _Employees OU.
+I started by searching for Powershell ISE in the Windows start menu.
+Once I found it, I right-clicked it and selected "Run as administrator."
 </p>
 <br />